Julius Soubise: Caricature depictions

 Soubise became socially prominent enough to become the subject of several caricatures.
 Most notably, Soubise is attributed as the muse for A Mungo Macaroni (published on 10 September 1772), part of a famous 1771–1773 satirical series of engravings depicting fashionable young men, published by Matthew and Mary Darly.
 The term "macaroni" was a contemporary name for a fashionable young man, a dandy, while "Mungo" was a name of an officious slave from the 1769 comic opera The Padlock by Isaac Bickerstaffe.
 In previous contexts, use of the term "mungo" was often aimed towards luxury slaves, an application of the character to those treated theatrically like elite's pets.
 Applying the epithet to Soubise in combination with "macaroni" was intended to mock the identity he had assumed for himself.

-William Austin's well-known satirical print, The Duchess of Queensbury and Soubise (published 1 May 1773) shows the pair engaged in a fencing match.
+William Austin's 1773 satirical print, The Duchess of Queensbury and Soubise shows the pair engaged in a fencing match.
 Austin's engraving was based on illustrations of fencing compiled by the Angelo fencing dynasty, combined with accounts of Soubise from Henry Angelo’s memoir.
 These accounts were satirized by Austin in a way which addresses Soubise and the duchess’ uncustomary relationship, depicting Soubise as Mungo the servant.
 In the print, text shows Soubise saying, “Mungo here, Mungo dere, Mungo every where; Above and below.
 Hah!
 Vat your gracy tink of me now?,” direct lines from the Mungo character.
 This work has reappeared historically under several titles, including “The Eccentric Duchess of Queensbury fencing with her protégé the Creole Soubise (otherwise ‘Mungo’)” and “The Duchess of Queensberry playing at foils with her favourite Lap Dog Mungo after Expending near £10,000 to make him a—.”

 Arts and education

 In his work as an actor, Soubise is suggested to have had runs in the role of Othello as well as the character Mungo from The Padlock, characters historically most often played by white actors in blackface.
 However, such reports come from Hicky's Bengal Gazette, which could have posited this satirically to mock Soubise's status.
 Soubise was strongly associated with these characters throughout his time in the elite social sphere, labelled by others because he was a black actor, punctuated by his depiction in A Mungo Macaroni.

-Soubise received instruction in the privileged accomplishments of riding and fencing, taught by fencing master Domenico Angelo per Duchess Douglas’ connections.
+Soubise received instruction in the privileged accomplishments of riding and fencing, taught by fencing master Domenico Angelo.
 He was also known as an amateur violinist, singer and actor – he was taught oration by the famous actor David Garrick.